Type of Journey

 Places of Interest:

 Meenakshi Amman Temple: This temple constructed by King Kulasekara Pandya is one of the most popular pilgrim centers with its 14 colorful gateway towers dominating the skyline of Madurai, Tamil Nadu.
 The hall with a thousand pillars is what makes its architectural brilliance worth captivating.
-The exquisite museum and the statues add up to the beauty of the historic Madhura Meenakshi Temple which boasts of intricately carved sculptures and serves as a lifeline of the city.
+The exquisite museum and the statues add up to the beauty of the historic Madhura Meenakshi Temple which boasts intricately carved sculptures and serves as a lifeline of the city.

 Gandhi Museum: Housed in the old Palace of Rani Mangammal, the Gandhi Museum depicts the highlights of the freedom struggle sparing no detail about British rule.
 The museum houses a gallery that preserves some relics including the blood-stained dhoti that Gandhi was wearing when he was assassinated in Delhi.
 Gandhiji first took up wearing the dhoti in Madurai, in 1921.
 The museum has an open-air theatre where several cultural programs are conducted and the library in the Gandhi Museum has a vast collection of books by Gandhiji.

-Saint Mary's Cathedral: Just around the corner from the Tirumalai Nayak Palace, this 20th-century neo-Gothic construction presents a beautiful blend of Roman, European and other architectural styles.
-Its magnificent blue-and-white exterior with twirling spires with simple stained-glass windows and bold-orange vaulting makes it a place worth visiting in your Madurai Tamil Nadu tour.
+Saint Mary’s Cathedral: Just around the corner from the Tirumalai Nayak Palace, this 20th-century neo-Gothic construction presents a beautiful blend of Roman, European, and other architectural styles.
+Its magnificent blue-and-white exterior with twirling spires simple stained-glass windows and bold-orange vaulting makes it a place worth visiting in your Madurai Tamil Nadu tour.